 Some websites may need to show the upcoming weather forecast to visitors.
-This includes hospitality sites like travel agents and hotel booking websites.
+These include hospitality sites like travel agents and hotel booking websites.

 In this article, we will show you how to easily add a weather forecast to WordPress.

-There are plenty of WordPress plugins that can get the latest weather information and then show it beautifully on your website.
-You just need to find a WordPress plugin that’s fast, clutter-free, and doesn’t add lots of links to external weather services.
+There are plenty of plugins that can get the latest weather information and then show it beautifully on your website.
+However, for the best results, you need to find a WordPress plugin that’s fast, clutter-free, and doesn’t add lots of links to external weather services.

 That being said, let’s take a look at how to easily add a weather forecast to your WordPress posts, pages, and sidebar widgets.